 The most significant factor behind a weak investor sentiment is the GDP Data.
 The fact that India's growth has slumped to 5% in six years despite the efforts of the government to boost the economy is a shocker to most investors.

 Even in recent times, the government announced several initiatives to augment the growth in the country for the long term.
-However, the growth rate has pulled a lot of criticism from the economists and the securities firms.
+However, the growth rate has pulled a lot of criticism from economists and securities firms.

 2. Weak Core Industries, Purchasing Managers Index (PMI) data